Korean Cultural Centers: History

 Starting from 2009, the Korean Culture and Information Service began setting up Korean Cultural Centers around the world.

 Overview

 The centers are run by the Korean Culture and Information Service, a subdivision of South Korea's Ministry of Culture, Sports and Tourism.

 Initiatives

 As part of efforts to introduce and spread interest in diverse aspects of Korean culture, the centers have organized many programs under the categories of arts, music, literature, film and cuisine.

-List of Korean Cultural Centers
+List

-As of 2021, there are 33 Korean Cultural Centers in 28 countries.
+As of 2024, there are 37 Korean Cultural Centers in 30 countries.